Agnieszka Kotlarska (model)

 Agnieszka Kotlarska-Świątek (15 August 1972 – 27 August 1996) was a Polish fashion model and beauty queen.

 Career

 While studying at Wrocław University of Science and Technology, Agnieszka won the Miss Polski beauty pageant held at the Forest Opera in Sopot on 19 July 1991.
 On 13 October 1991, she became the first Polish winner of the Miss International beauty pageant held in Tokyo, Japan.

 She went on to pursue a modelling career in the United States, represented by Ford Models in New York for the likes of Ralph Lauren and Calvin Klein.
 Around 1992, while working in New York, she married Jarosław Świątek, one of the organisers of the 1991 edition of Miss Polski.
-The couple later returned to their native Poland at the end of 1993 to settle in her hometown Wrocław.
+The couple later returned to their native Poland at the end of 1993 to settle in her hometown Wrocław, where they would later have a daughter together.

 Death

 Kotlarska narrowly escaped death when at the last minute, she backed out of flying on TWA Flight 800, which crashed with no survivors off Long Island, New York on 17 July 1996.
 Rico Puhlmann, who was Kotlarska's chief photographer, was among the victims.